ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 # k-d Tree

-First, let's discuss about k-d tree, whose main purpose is to partition a space so that nearest neighbor search can be done more efficiently.
-For better understanding consider the following example:
+Let's start with k-d tree, whose main purpose is to partition a space so that nearest neighbor search can be done more efficiently.
+For better understanding, take a look at an example below:

 ![k-d tree]({{ site.urlimg }}/Decision-Tree/k-d tree.png)

-where <br>
+where <br> <br>
 $$
 \begin{equation}
   \begin{array}{l}